menu

 Calcium is a very small town located in the state of New York.
 With a population of 3,573 people and two associated neighborhoods, Calcium is the largest community in New York.

-The armed forces are a huge part of the life in Calcium, employing 43.69% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Other and Healthcare industries employ 32.41% and 26.74% of the civilian workforce, respectively.
+43.69% of the workforce is employed in the armed forces, making the military a huge focus of life in Calcium.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Other and Healthcare industries respectively employ 32.41% and 26.74% of the civilian workforce.

-In addition, Calcium is a college town.
-There are a lot of students in Calcium attending college, and as a result Calcium provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Calcium is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Calcium enrolled in college, Calcium has a number of services, amenities and opportunities geared towards the needs and activities of students.

-Calcium is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Calcium does not have a public transit system used by locals to get to and from work.

 The per capita income in Calcium in 2022 was $34,360, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $137,440 for a family of four.